megaern/Multicopter-Tracking-Case/README.md

 - Evaluating the received signal strength indicator (RSSI)
 - Direction of Arrival is unknown → spatial exploration for localization

-Presented by the CENN Team:
+Presented by the Team 1 (CENN Team):
 - Chelsea Sabo
 - Erna Megawati Manna
 - Nahikari Rabanos Beldarrain